Espresso Vs Coffee – What’s The Difference?

 Let’s start with basic definitions.
-Espresso is a method of preparing a cup of coffee that is tiny in size and violently strong in flavour.
-The key distinction comes from how it is brewed.
+Espresso is a method of preparing a cup of coffee that is tiny in size and violently strong in flavor.

 Espresso is brewed by pushing hot water through the coffee grounds at an extremely high pressure and speed.
 This is why a special machine is required to make an espresso.

 In comparison, pour-overs are a much simpler method of brewing coffee.
 Technically, all you need is some water and coffee grounds to make magic happen.
-There have however, been major innovations in pour-overs as well, particularly from Japan.
+There have however, been major innovations in pour-overs as well, particularly from Japan (2).

 The Difference Is In The Brewing Method